-Hypothyroidism Mood Swings - Low Levels of Cortisol
+Does Thyroid Affect Mood - Low Levels of Cortisol

 Aside from the psychological and psychiatric disorders that T3 levels cause, low levels of cortisol is another culprit.
 Even when you are feeling comfortable with your thyroid treatments, the result of cell receptors not getting adequate blood thyroid levels can result in low cortisol.

 This explains some behavioural and emotional symptoms even when you happen to be on the right medication for thyroid.
 This includes feeling like you don’t want to leave your home, not able to tolerate loud noise or stress, looking for quiet and peace, going through rage, suicidal ideation, feeling hypersensitive to other people’s comments, obsessive compulsive tendencies, panic and bipolar are just some of what a person might go through.